 Regionally the area constitutes a part of the Ganga River Basin.

-The part of Bihar is predominantly characterized by sedimentary lithology in the Sub-Himalayan zone comprising Subathus, Dagshais, Kasaulis and Siwaliks.
+The north-eastern part of Haryana is predominantly characterized by sedimentary lithology in the Sub-Himalayan zone comprising Subathus, Dagshais, Kasaulis and Siwaliks.
 A general Regional stratigraphic sequence in the area is given below: